itzmore-mph/bundesliga-performance-analysis/README.md

 Data Sources
-Data was sourced from official Transfermarkt.de websites, Kaggle datasets, and also other open Github Projects.
+Data was sourced from Kaggle datasets.
 Specific data files and their sources are listed within each notebook and script.

 Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.